Common Types of Medical Malpractice Cases

 Surgical errors can be extremely dangerous and may cause permanent damage.
 Although these types of cases are less common, they are not any less serious.
 Surgeons might accidentally puncture an organ, sever a nerve, or operate on the wrong body part.
 Sometimes surgeons might even leave surgical equipment inside the body.

 Even with modern medicine, childbirth remains a complicated and dangerous ordeal.
 Birth injuries can hurt the baby, mother, or both, and can result in life-long impairments or death.
-Childbirth injuries usually occur in more complicated situations, like when the mother is in labor prematurely, the baby is in breech, the mother has been in labor for an extensive period of time, or the baby is larger than average.
+Childbirth injuries usually occur in more complicated situations, like when the mother is in labor prematurely, the baby is in breach, the mother has been in labor for an extensive period of time, or the baby is larger than average.
 Common types of mistakes may involve the incorrect use of forceps or other birthing tools, failure to move the mother to a necessary caesarian section, or incorrect delivery of the baby.
 Any of these errors could cause nerve damage, broken bones, or brain damage to the baby, and could result in hemorrhage, excessive pain, or death to the mother.

 If you or someone you love was injured or otherwise harmed by a negligent or careless healthcare professional, our firm can help.
 You may be eligible to obtain compensation for pain and suffering, medical expenses, loss of wages, and other damages.